Edwinngera/sparsex/README.md

 * Project, documentation
     * Latex Folder with .tex file and .pdf
 * Project, update license
+* Tests, making feature extraction tests more dynamic.
+Tests are working great but its just that if we need to be able to test different things then there is no API to do it.

 #### Wishlist
+* Pipeline, handle different color channels.
 * Logging functionality
 * Continuity functionality
     * If there's an error in the code and the process breaks.
 You can pickup where you left off after you fix the bug.